Vision for Hazelwood Green

 The Design & Development Implementation Plan

-The Almono Design & Development Implementation Plan (which will be finalized in 2017) has been designed to integrate with the broader Hazelwood neighborhood, including continuing the existing street grid and maximizing street and open space connections.
-The site’s location also posseses advantageous links to regional economic cores, educational centers, and transit corridors, which will incite a new level of growth, renewal, and progress to greater Pittsburgh.
+The Hazelwood Green Design & Development Implementation Plan (which will be finalized in 2017) has been designed to integrate with the broader Hazelwood neighborhood, including continuing the existing street grid and maximizing street and open space connections.
+The site’s location also possesses advantageous links to regional economic cores, educational centers, and transit corridors, which will incite a new level of growth, renewal, and progress to greater Pittsburgh.

 Design & Development Principles